More is less in unpercolated active solids: Abstract

 \section{Abstract}

-A remarkable feat of active matter physics is that systems as diverse as collections of self-propelled particles, nematics mixed with molecular motors, and interacting robots can all be described by symmetry-based continuum theories.
+{A remarkable feat of active matter physics is that systems as diverse as collections of self-propelled particles, nematics mixed with molecular motors, and interacting robots can all be described by symmetry-based continuum theories.
 These descriptions rely on reducing complex effects of individual motors to a few key active parameters, which increase with activity.
-Here we discover a striking anomaly in the continuum description of non-reciprocal active solids, a ubiquitous class of active materials.
-We find that as microscopic activity increases, macroscale active response can vanish: more is less.
+Here we observe a striking anomaly in the continuum description of non-reciprocal active solids, a ubiquitous class of active materials.
+Using a combination of metamaterial experiments and coarse-graining theory we find that as microscopic activity increases, macroscale active response can vanish: more is less.
 In this highly active regime, non-affine and localized modes prevail and destroy the large-scale signature of microscopic activity.
 These modes exist in any dilute periodic structure and emerge in random lattices below a percolation transition.
-Our results unveil a counterintuitive facet of active matter, offering new principles for engineering materials far from equilibrium.
+Our results unveil a counterintuitive facet of active matter, offering new principles for engineering materials far from equilibrium.}

 The stiffer the steel---the stiffer the bridge.
 This principle broadly applies to mechanical structures in equilibrium: By rigidifying even a single component, the entire structure becomes more rigid.
 Beyond architecture, this idea connects structure with function in any material, from polymers and glasses to nano-- and meta--materials.
 This one-to-one connection derives from the same logic that guarantees stability in mechanical equilibrium, and is more generally known as Le Chatelier's principle.
 The principle dictates that near equilibrium, a system will counteract an external stimulus.
 Related concepts also apply to fluidic, electric, and chemical networks, and form the foundation of materials mechanics.